 Cornwall Council is working with partners in the health and voluntary sector to continue to support all clinically extremely vulnerable residents in accessing food, essential supplies and wellbeing advice during the lockdown.

-Dr Iain Chorlton, GP and chairman of NHS Kernow Clinical Commissioning Group, said: “The clinically extremely vulnerable group includes those previously told to shield because of reduced immune systems, such as due to organ transplants, or those with specific cancers or severe respiratory conditions, such as cystic fibrosis, chronic kidney disease (stage 5), those undergoing dialysis, and adults with Down’s Syndrome, but it also takes into account a variety of factors including age, ethnicity, body mass index (BMI), other health conditions and also postcode.
+Dr Iain Chorlton, GP and chairman of NHS Kernow Clinical Commissioning Group, said: “The clinically extremely vulnerable group includes those previously told to shield because of reduced immune systems, such as due to organ transplants, or those with specific cancers or severe respiratory conditions, such as cystic fibrosis, chronic kidney disease (stage 5), those undergoing dialysis, and adults with Down’s Syndrome.
+It also takes into account a variety of factors including age, ethnicity, body mass index (BMI), other health conditions and also postcode.

 “People who are within the clinically extremely vulnerable group will have received a letter previously or should expect one to arrive shortly.

-“It is really important that when a person within the expanded clinically extremely vulnerable group is invited to book an appointment for their COVID-19 vaccination by their GP or through the national booking service that they do so and attend.””
+“It is really important that when a person within the expanded clinically extremely vulnerable group is invited to book an appointment for their COVID-19 vaccination by their GP or through the national booking service that they do so and attend.”

 Rob Rotchell, Cornwall’s cabinet member for adults, said: “Whether you have been shielding before or have just been asked to start shielding, please be assured that together with NHS Kernow and Volunteer Cornwall we are continuing to support our vulnerable adults who have had their lives affected so seriously by the pandemic.